-The Betty Crocker Chocolate Chip Cookies from the 1969 Betty Crocker Cookbook are always a hit, which is why I always go back to this recipe year after year.
+The Betty Crocker Chocolate Chip Cookies from the 1969 Betty Crocker Cookbook are always a hit, which is why I go back to this recipe year after year.
 It may not be the most exotic or innovative recipe, but it’s tried-and-true.
 The ratios for the Betty Crocker cookies are a little different from the Toll House ratios.
 There’s less egg (so less cakey), and proportionately more flour, so cookies are softer.

 Betty Crocker Chocolate Chip Cookies

 - 1/3 cup shortening (65 grams)

 - 1/2 cup light brown sugar (100 grams)

 - 1/2 teaspoon baking soda

 - 1 1/2 cups flour (210 grams) – but can use extra ¼ cup if desired

 - 1 ½ cups semisweet or bittersweet chocolate chips